 A Text block is a multi-line string literal.
 It avoids the need of most escape sequences, automatically formats the string in a predictable way, making inline multi-line Strings more readable and gives the developer control over the format when desired.
 The first preview of Text Blocks was introduced in Java 13 as a new, more concrete and concise vision for how Raw String Literals should work in Java.
 You can read more about the withdraw of JEP 326 here.

-To remove white spaces from every line, the compiler determines the line with the least white space characters and then shifts the complete text block to the left.
+In order to remove white spaces from every line, the compiler determines the line with the least white space characters and then shifts the complete text block to the left.
 The compiler takes white space indentation into consideration, differentiating incidental white spaces from essential white spaces.

 The text block allows use of the escape sequences \” and \n, but not mandatory or recommended.